 Living on the Vine

-God doesn’t allow us to remain as we are.
+No, God is not always “safe.”
+He doesn’t allow us to remain as we are.
 He challenges us to grow and stretch and deal with problems head on.
 He takes us places we’re not sure we want to go.
-But, He is good.
+But, as Mrs. Beaver said, He is good!
 We can trust Him.
 We can abandon our fears and go for intimacy with our heavenly Father, because we can trust in His goodness.

 I know the world doesn’t seem very safe right now.
 All of us feel the uncertainty of change, terrorism, dangerous world issues—and personal struggles as well.
 Many of our lives are in crisis.